nihilok/OpenCentralHeating/README.md

 (`yarn install`).
 Now run `yarn build` (or `npm run build`) to create the production build.
 You can now serve the build directory that has been created as you wish, for example using Nginx as above.

-Your nginx config might look like this:
+Your nginx config (e.g. `/etc/nginx/sites-available/heating`) might look like this:
 ```nginx config
 # React app:
 server {